How important is Social Media Marketing for Photographers?

 2. Do I have to have a product?

-Several of the most successful examples of Instagram marketing involve sharing pictures of satisfied customers with testimonials, and this is a great idea if you have willing volunteers.
+Several of the most successful examples of Instagram marketing involves sharing pictures of satisfied customers with testimonials, and this is a great idea if you have willing volunteers.

 3. What Should I Post?